Axiom Works

 Read more ↓

-My co-founder Keith asked me point-blank: "Has GreyMatter changed how you work?"
+My partner Keith asked me point-blank: "Has GreyMatter changed how you work?"
 He didn't want the pitch.
 He wanted the truth.
 So here it is.

 The Problem I Had Before